-Transition support is collaboratively planned and provided for students who are receiving RTLB service at critical transition points.
+Transition support is collaboratively planned and provided for students who are receiving RTLB support at critical transition points.
 RTLB:

-- include key stakeholders who are connected to the student in the transition planning process - initiate individualised transition planning to minimise 'at risk' factors - consider creating individual student profiles including photos and student and whānau/parent voice - consider, as part of the plan, the possible collegial support network for the receiving - ensure that transition plans include students' strengths and interests and successful teaching strategies - · consider the optimal timing of transition activities - use innovative and flexible practices - foster student identity, language and culture e.g. taking a Māori potential approach.
+- identify and include key stakeholders who are connected to the student in the transition planning process - initiate individualised transition planning to minimise risk' factors - consider creating individual learner profiles including photos and learner and parent/whānau voice - consider, as part of the plan, the possible collegial support network for the receiving teacher - ensure that transition plans include students' strengths and interests and successful teaching strategies - · consider the optimal timing of transition activities - use innovative and flexible practices - foster children and young people's identity, language and culture e.g. taking a Māori potential approach.

-Support for the school whānau/parent partnership
+Support for the school parent/whānau partnership